 - Separation provisions – such as what happens to goods already on the market (e.g. in transit) at the point of exit.

 - The financial settlement – the so called ‘divorce bill’, it does not put a value on the figure but sets the mechanism for working it out.
-The National Audit Office expects this to be in the region of £39 billion.
+The National Audit Office expects this to be in the region of £39 billion, although this figure may have dropped a little to take account of ongoing payments made during the current extension.

-- Transition period - the Withdrawal Agreement provides for a transition period of 21 months, starting from the point of exit and ending on 31 December 2020.
+- Implementation period - the Withdrawal Agreement provides for an “implementation period” (also known as a “transition period”) of 14 months, starting from the point of exit (31st October 2019) and ending on 31st December 2020.

 - Institutional arrangements – these set out how the agreement will be governed.

-- Protocols on Cyprus, Gibraltar and Northern Ireland – the section on Northern Ireland is the so called 'Irish backstop'.
+- Protocol’s on Cyprus, Gibraltar and Northern Ireland

-How long will the transition be?
+How long will the implementation period be?
 Can it be extended?

-The transition period as provided for in the Withdrawal Agreement will start from the point of exit and ends on 31 December 2020.
-If the future relationship negotiations have not concluded there is scope for the Transition Period to be extended once for a period of one to two years.
-The EU–UK Joint Committee which oversees the transition period (made up of EU and UK representatives) must agree an extension of the transition period before 1 July 2020.Return to menu Share this link
+The implementation period as provided for in the Withdrawal Agreement will last 14 months, starting from the point of exit (31st October 2019) and ending on 31st December 2020.
+If the future relationship negotiations have not concluded there is scope for the Implementation Period to be extended once for a period of one to two years.
+The EU – UK Joint Committee which oversees the implementation period (made up of EU and UK representatives) must agree an extension of the implementation period before 1 July 2020.Return to menu

-The Irish backstop has been agreed to ensure that in the event that the future relationship between the UK and the EU is not in place by the end of the transition period, the Good Friday Agreement will be upheld and there will be no hard border on the island of Ireland.
+The Protocol on Ireland / Northern Ireland has been agreed to ensure that in the event that the future relationship between the UK and the EU is not in place by the end of the implementation period, the Good Friday Agreement will be upheld and there will be no hard border on the island of Ireland.

 What happens to freedom of movement of people?

-Transition: Freedom of movement of people remains.
-UK and EU citizens are free to travel, live and work in either jurisdiction as they are now.
-All UK nationals residing in the EU, and EU citizens living in the UK at the end of the transition period, will be protected by the same rights they have now.
+During the implementation period: freedom of movement of people remains, UK and EU citizens are free to travel, live and work in either jurisdiction as they are now.
+All UK nationals residing in the EU, and EU citizens living in the UK at the end of the implementation period, will be protected by the same rights they have now.
 These rights extend to these citizens’ families and family members who may still move freely to reside with others as under current EU law.

-EU citizens, UK citizens and their respective family members who move to the UK or an EU state will be able to acquire permanent residence in the host state if they reside there for a continuous period of five years.
-This includes people who move to a host nation before the end of the transition period.
-Once they reach the five-year threshold they too will have the right to reside permanently.
+EU citizens, UK citizens and their respective family members who move to the UK or an EU state will be able to acquire permanent residence in the host state if they reside there for a continuous period of 5 years.
+This includes people who move to a host nation before the end of the implementation period.
+Once they reach the 5 year threshold they too will have the right to reside permanently.

-Backstop: There is nothing to stop EU citizens travelling across the Irish border as the Common Travel Area between the UK and Ireland would remain in place.
-This does not extend to rights to jobs or social benefits, and the UK would seek to administer immigration through controls in the workplace and welfare regime.Return to menu Share this link
+Irish / Northern Irish Protocol: There is nothing to stop EU citizens travelling across the Irish border as the Common Travel Area between the UK and Ireland would remain in place.
+This does not extend to rights to jobs or social benefits, and the UK would seek to administer immigration through controls in the workplace and welfare regime.Return to menu

-What happens to budget allocation during transition and during the backstop?
+What happens to budget allocation during implementation period and if the Irish protocol comes into effect?

-Transition: For the years 2019 and 2020, the UK shall contribute to and participate in the implementation of EU budgets.
+Implementation period: For the year 2020, the UK shall contribute to and participate in the implementation of EU budgets

-Backstop: If the backstop is invoked there is no commitment for the UK to contribute to the EU budget.
-However, if the UK chooses to participate in EU programmes during this time then relevant contributions may be due.Return to menu Share this link
+Irish / Northern Irish Protocol: If the “backstop” is invoked there is no commitment for the UK to contribute to the EU budget.
+However, if the UK chooses to participate in EU programmes during this time then relevant contributions may be due.Return to menu

 Do we get the rebate?